 SMTP to the rescue for WordPress email non-delivery

-WordPress has a built-in mail script, but unfortunately, there is a high rate of delivery failure using wp_mail(), as many Internet Service Providers consider it insecure and block.
+WordPress has a built-in mail script, but unfortunately, there is a high delivery failure rate using wp_mail(), as many Internet Service Providers consider it insecure and blocked.
 There is a presumption that the email being sent via WordPress is spam.
-The fix for site owners who find that email is not being received is to install what is called an SMTP plugin.
+The fix for site owners who find that email is not being received is installing an SMTP plugin.

-There are numerous reputable plugins of this SMTP genre.
-There are many approaches from setting up a plugin that uses the hosts SMTP setting for an email account and preferably SSL (so the email account’s credentials are used) to tying the mail delivery through Google Gmail and their OAuth credentialling.
+There are numerous reputable plugins of this genre.
+There are many approaches, from setting up a plugin that uses the host setting for an email account and preferably SSL (so the email account’s credentials are used) to tying the mail delivery through Google Gmail and their OAuth credentialling.

-For considerable time Postman SMTP was the go-to plugin for this type of need.
-With thousands of installations, a reputation for terrific performance and great reviews, this was a cornerstone of a web developers toolbox.
-Recently, an XSS vulnerability was identified with the Postman SMTP plugin and its author reportedly didn’t have time to revise the code and WordPress.org pulled the plugin from its repository.
-When a plugin presents a high-security risk, it is removed to prevent new installations.
+Postman SMTP was the go-to plugin for this type of need for a considerable time.
+This was a cornerstone of a web developer’s toolbox with thousands of installations, a reputation for terrific performance, and great reviews.
+Recently, an XSS vulnerability was identified with the plugin, and its author reportedly didn’t have time to revise the code.
+As a result, WordPress.org pulled the plugin from its repository.
+A plugin is removed to prevent new installations when it presents a high-security risk.

 Unfortunately, it took a while for news of the issue to reach the community.
-When it did, another developer, who like most of us, valued the necessary functionality of Postman SMTP and made a commitment to take on the plugin henceforth.
-He quickly fixed the plugin, renamed it to Post SMTP and submitted it to WordPress.org for review.
-They approved and already at this date, the plugin as over 7K installs.
+When it did, another developer, who, like most of us, valued the necessary functionality of Postman SMTP and committed to taking on the plugin.
+He quickly fixed the plugin, renamed it Post SMTP, and submitted it to WordPress.org for review.
+They approved, and already at this publication date, the plugin has over 7K installs.

 Help!
-I still have Postman SMTP installed on my site.
+I still have the plugin installed and active on my site.

-For anyone with the original Postman SMTP plugin still active on their website, the fix is quite simple.
+The fix is simple for anyone with the original Postman SMTP plugin still active on their website.
 It took me about 15 minutes per client site with the following steps.

 - Go to Plugins | Add new | enter Post SMTP in the search window.